 ($20,000 earnings – $7,500 initial investment) / $7,500 initial investment = 1.67

 The higher your ROI, the more your investments turn into income.

 The numbers in your accounting books tell a story.
 They show where you’ve been and suggest where you’re headed.
 Using ratios to compare financial numbers helps your business recognize successes and solve problems.

 Do you need an easy way to record your transactions?
 Make your life easier by trying our small business accounting software to track finances today.
-We offer free setup and support.
+We offer free USA-based support.